jennyhedley/digital-writing-2025/resources-twine.md

 ### Prerequisite

 1. Make sure you have your Twine set up with the passages already created or a list of passages.
 You will use the names of the passages when setting up your image map.
 2. Have an image ready for the image map.
+Preferably you will resize the image in advance so that it is not too large in spatial dimensions or megabites.

 ### Creating an Image Map